lbarman/Laravel-PHP-nginx-PostgreSQL-pgAdmin-Docker/README.md

 ## Remarks

+- Host should run VSCode (XDEBUG config is given), have PHP set for linting

 - Laravel uses `artisan` to build things.
 This should be called inside the docker

 - Website runs on port `8080`